jsears4585/geo-build-2/readme.md

 ## Geography Game

 ### Current Focus
-- Player controller feedback after round, success or fail, you said... correct answer
-- Single player mode
-- Mobile multiplayer mode
-- Olympic-style top-three podium for end game and raining confetti
-- Continue Mobile optimization and country re-sizing
+- Pre-made games for all countries of a certain region or continent
+- Allow user to randomize a game of a certain amount of countries in game selection

 #### To Do
-- Tell users pre-game: 1. make sure you're on wifi 2. faster answers score more points
-- Allow user to randomize a game of a certain amount of countries in game selection
-- During game creation, allow user to select all countries of a certain region or continent
 - Capitals?
-- Get a logo
 - Create different rooms from users to play different games in parallel
-- Different map types and highlight colors
 - Allow different difficulty levels
 - Add Hints Box, to give hints

-#### Recently Finished
-- ~~Add redirect to CreatePage from NewGame after submitting a new game~~
-- ~~Prevent unnecessary start game confirmation, convert to confirmation box~~
-- ~~Add Create a New Game A-Z sort instead of fuzzy search~~
-- ~~Continue to seed country data completed~~

 #### Done
 - ~~Questions component~~